HuynhLinda/MySQL-Spring-2024-/README.md

-MYSQL was used in the first half of my Intro to Relational Databases class I used command prompt to execute my code
+MYSQL was used in the first half of my Intro to Relational Databases class I used the command prompt to execute my code
-The database I used is the Lyrics Database which is added in the repository
+The database I used is the Lyrics T,able which is added in the repository